-Under-promise and over-deliver.
+Slightly under-promise and over-deliver.
 This is a saying that every business should keep in mind when selling products and services.
+Why?

 Because when a customer buys your product or service, they have certain expectations in mind.
-About how it will work.
-What it will do.
-How reliable it will be.
-How convenient.
+How will it work?
+What will it do?
+How reliable will it be?
+How convenient?

-If you can exceed these expectations your customers have about the products/services you sell, you will create loyal customers who will do business with you again and again.
+If you can exceed your customer’s expectations about the products/services you sell, you will create loyal customers who will do business with you repeatedly.

-Think of all the companies that have loyal customers: Apple, Disney, Amazon, Harley Davidson, McDonald’s.
-While their marketing does play a big role in attracting new customers, it’s their products and services that make them keep coming back.
+Think of all the companies with loyal customers: Apple, Disney, Amazon, Harley Davidson, and McDonald’s.
+While their marketing plays a significant role in attracting new customers, their products and services make them keep coming back.

-If your products/services can also satisfactorily fulfill the needs of your customers and exceed their expectations in terms of quality, reliability, and convenience, you too can increase the number of customers loyal to your business.
+Suppose your products/services can also satisfy your customers’ needs and exceed their expectations regarding quality, reliability, and convenience.
+In that case, you too can increase the number of customers loyal to your business.

-Remember that, in the end, it’s your products and services which will determine whether or not your customers will stay.
+Remember that, in the end, your products and services will determine whether or not your customers will stay.

 2. Build a World-Class Customer Service Department

 No product or service is or will be perfect (including yours).
-This means there’s a 99.99% chance your customers will run into a problem at one point or another.
-If they’re left hanging with no one to help them solve it, they will ultimately be unsatisfied with the product itself.
-They might never do business with you again, and, instead, they even consider running to your competitor.
+This means there’s a chance your customers will run into a problem at one point or another.
+If they’re left hanging with no one to help them solve the problem, they’ll ultimately be unsatisfied with the product itself.
+They might never do business with you again; instead, they’ll even consider running to your competitor.

-That’s why you need to focus on creating a professional customer support team that can help your customers if they have a problem with your product/service.
+That’s why you need to focus on creating a professional customer support team that can help your customers if they come across a problem with your product or service.